hai-on-op/app/docs/staking/staking-abstraction-spec.md

   };
   decimals: number;                 // stake token decimals cooldownSeconds?: number;         // optional fixed; else read on-chain
-  affectsBoost: boolean;            // true only for KITE staking
+  affectsBoost: boolean;            // true for KITE staking and any LP staking that should affect boost
   subgraph: {
     poolKey: string;                // used in id composition
     userEntity: 'stakingUser';